EXPENSES • 7 APRIL 2025 • 4 MIN READ

 Employee benefit implications

-Although staff entertainment is generally a tax deductible expense, there could, however, be employee benefit implications meaning that PAYE and NIC implications may arise.
+Although staff entertainment is generally a tax deductible expense, there could be employee benefit implications meaning that PAYE and NIC implications may arise.

 If the cost of the event exceeds £150 per head it is still tax deductible for corporation tax or income tax purposes, but PAYE and NIC will be chargeable on the full cost of the event.

-Since it is often difficult to assign the cost of putting on an event to individual employees, employers often choose to pay for the PAYE and NIC obligations that are usable payable by the employees via a PAYE Settlement Agreement (PSA) which means the employer instead meets these liabilities.
+Since it is often difficult to assign the cost of putting on an event to individual employees, employers often choose to pay for the PAYE and NIC obligations that are usually payable by the employees via a PAYE Settlement Agreement (PSA), which means the employer instead meets these liabilities.

 Got any questions about Beany?